What Is Contract Manufacturing? Types and Examples

 Create a contract using the expectations you defined for your product and the manufacturer’s capabilities.
 This contract should include details such as the product specifications and the completion timeline.

-Having a detailed arrangement helps both parties establish expectations and avoid any confusion or disappointment.
+A detailed arrangement helps both parties establish expectations and avoid confusion or disappointment.

 Conduct Audits

 Conduct regular on-site audits of materials, production facilities, and quality control of the finished product.
-These audits are critical to ensure that the contract manufacturer is creating products at the expected quality.
+These audits are critical to ensure the contract manufacturer creates products of the expected quality.

 Talk with a software advisor